toumorokoshi/flask-transmute/docs/legacy/migrating.rst

 ---------------------------

-flask-transmute has dropped it's proprietary json-schema based model definition, and adopted the default Schematics.
+flask-transmute has dropped it's proprietary json-schema based model definition, and adopted the `Schematics
+<http://schematics.readthedocs.io/>`_ library as the default
+serializer.

 .. note:: the serializer is customizable.
 See `TransmuteContext <http://transmute-core.readthedocs.io/en/latest/context.html>`_